saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 ## <a name="steps"></a> Steps

-There are two views that we need to create and they are based on existing S/4HANA CDS views.
+There are two views that you need to create and they are based on existing S/4HANA CDS views.
 The first CDS view that needs to be created will include sales amounts by customer > location > product.
 The second CDS view that needs to be created will be a customer location hierarchy.
 This hierarchical data will be used later on in the SAP Analytics Cloud for the mapping component.
 Before we create those views, we need to create a project in our ABAP repository.

 1. [Making an ABAP Project as a User With Access to Customer Sales](#abapproj)